JJJerome/rl4mm/README.md

 the database will be empty.

 ### Populating the database
-You can populate the database by running something like
+You can populate the database by running (from `RL4MM/RL4MM/database/`) something like
 ```
-python3 run_populate_database.py -mintd "2018-02-20" -maxtd "2018-04-15" --path_to_lobster_data /home/data/SPY --book_snapshot_freq "S" --max_rows 100000000 --ticker SPY
+python3 populate_database.py -mintd "2018-02-20" -maxtd "2018-04-15" --path_to_lobster_data /home/data/SPY --book_snapshot_freq "S" --max_rows 100000000 --ticker SPY
 ```
-(from `RL4MM/RL4MM/database/`).
 Or to avoid ever uncompressing all the .7z files:
 ```
 python3 run_populate_database_from_zipped.py --path_to_lobster_data /home/data/7z --book_snapshot_freq "S"
 ```